 You haven’t had an adventure til you rent a jeep and go 4WD in the mountains surrounding Ouray.

 We love renting a razor from Rock Pirates in Silverton.
-Their fleet of brand new razors are so easy to drive and the owners, Jody and James, are super nice and were very thorough in getting us set up properly to make sure we had a fun and safe adventure.
-Honestly, we’ve done a lot of rad things, but off roading from Silverton is on our top 10 epic adventures ever!
+Their fleet of brand-new razors is so easy to drive and the owners, Jody and James, are super nice and were very thorough in getting us set up properly to make sure we had a fun and safe adventure.
+Honestly, we’ve done a lot of rad things, but off-roading from Silverton is of our top 10 epic adventures ever!

 Reasons to Visit Ouray Colorado #3: Hot Springs

 Also, right in the center of town, there is the Ouray Hot Spring pool.
-They have pools of varying temperature so you can find one that suits you.
+They have pools of varying temperatures so you can find one that suits you.

-Personally, I like playing on the inflatable obstacle course in the colder pool (72 degrees), thawing in the warm one (90 degrees) and then baking for a few minutes in the super hot one (108 degrees!).
+I like playing on the inflatable obstacle course in the colder pool (72 degrees), thawing in the warm one (90 degrees), and then baking for a few minutes in the super hot one (108 degrees!).
 They have a fun waterslide for the kids.